googleapis/google-cloud-ruby/google-cloud-firestore/CONTRIBUTING.md

 Thank you for your interest in making a contribution to google-cloud-ruby.
 Community contributions are an essential part of open source, and we want to make contributing easy for you.
-If you have any suggestions for how to improve this guide, please [open an issue](https://github.com/googleapis/google-cloud-ruby/issues) and let use know!
+If you have any suggestions for how to improve this guide, please [open an issue](https://github.com/googleapis/google-cloud-ruby/issues) and let us know!

 ### Code of Conduct